-Training Fund case managers work to transition interested students to I-BEST (Intergrated Basic Education and Skills Training) or other formal ESL classes offered through the community college system in order to help members reach their long-term goals.
+Training Fund Career and Education Navigators work to transition interested students to I-BEST (Intergrated Basic Education and Skills Training) or other formal ELL classes offered through the community college system in order to help members reach their long-term goals.

 Watch Seattle Central College’s I-Best video